15+ Clothes Storage & Closet Organization Ideas

 Saving Space in Drawers

-If your RV has drawers for clothing storage, one way to make better use of the space is to add dividers which allow the drawers to be filled to the top without becoming too messy.
+If your RV has drawers for clothing storage, one way to make better use of the space is to add dividers.
+These will allow the drawers to be filled to the top without becoming too messy.

 You can do this by adding drawer dividers.
 Pictured below is a drawer I organized using bamboo drawer dividers, but you can buy plastic ones more inexpensively, or make your own out of wood or cardboard if you're crafty.

-If you buy them, be sure to measure your drawer before ordering; I made the mistake of assuming any adjustable drawer dividers would work and ended up having to return a set of dividers that were too long.
-You'll also want to make sure they are tall enough to allow you to fill the drawer as full as you want; some are shorter to fit in kitchen drawers.
+I made the mistake of assuming any adjustable drawer dividers would work and ended up having to return a set of dividers that were too long.
+You’ll also want to make sure they are tall enough to allow you to fill the drawer as full as you want.
+Some are shorter to fit in kitchen drawers.

 Clothing storage and organization ideas from other RVers